Demi-urge/menace_sandbox/docs/db_router.md

 ## Logging and metrics

 `DBRouter` emits structured logs for shared table accesses.
-Each entry contains the menace ID, table name and an ISO timestamp.
-Local table accesses are silent.
+Each entry contains the menace ID, table name, operation type and an ISO timestamp.
+Local table accesses are silent unless audit logging is enabled.
 Configure the verbosity via the `DB_ROUTER_LOG_LEVEL` environment variable.
 The output format defaults to JSON but can be set to key-value pairs by defining `DB_ROUTER_LOG_FORMAT=kv`.

 ### Audit log

-For additional auditing, set the `DB_ROUTER_AUDIT_LOG` environment variable to a file path.
-When configured, every shared-table access is appended to this file as a JSON object containing the menace ID, table name and timestamp.
-Leave the variable unset to disable audit logging.
+For additional auditing, set the `DB_ROUTER_AUDIT_LOG` environment variable to a file path or provide an `"audit_log"` entry in the configuration file referenced by `DB_ROUTER_CONFIG`.
+When configured, every table access (shared and local) is appended to this file as a JSON object containing the menace ID, table name, operation and timestamp.
+Leave the configuration unset to disable audit logging.

+An `analysis/db_router_log_analysis.py` script is included to aggregate these logs for cross-instance auditing.

-The router also aggregates simple access counts per table, accessible via `DBRouter.get_access_counts()`, and exposes shared table counts via the `shared_table_access_total` telemetry gauge.
+The router also aggregates simple access counts per table, accessible via `DBRouter.get_access_counts()`, and exposes access counts via the `table_access_total` telemetry gauge.

 ## Table‑sharing policy